Julia Margaret Cameron from the Victoria and Albert Museum, London

 By Robin Kelsey | Harvard University Press | $69

 There is a further note of triumph in those first few words.
-They seem to contain a reference to her earlier critics, usually photographers themselves, of the kind who value details and accuracy and precision and were not at all impressed by a photographer who seemed unconcerned with any of these.
+They seem to contain a reference to her earlier critics, usually photographers themselves, of the kind who value details and accuracy and precision and were not at all impressed by someone who seemed unconcerned with any of these.
 For such critics, the phrase “Mrs Cameron’s Photography” would typically preface a condescending reference to her inexpert handling of light or focus, or to her very evident mistakes with the photographic process itself.

 Julia Margaret Cameron was born in India in 1815 and educated in France and England.
 In 1834 she returned to India and four years later married Charles Hay Cameron, who was employed in the Law Commission in Calcutta.
 Hay Cameron, who was twenty years his wife’s senior, retired in 1848 and the couple returned with their children to England.
 There, they were immediately introduced to the literary circle surrounding Julia Margaret’s sister Sara and her husband, and to luminaries such as Browning, Darwin, Tennyson and George Frederic Watts.
 Cameron was thus both outsider and insider, brought up mostly abroad but rapidly absorbed, in her early thirties, into London’s most exalted literary and artistic circles, an aristocracy of intellectual and creative endeavour.